SVP's Investment Committee works to source high quality investments throughout the Penn State community with a specific focus on seed-stage funding.

 Members of the Investment Committee utilize SVP's partnerships and resources to meet with several entrepreneurs every week.
 Initial due-diligence is performed following the meeting and members of the IC present their findings to the executive board and advisors during weekly investment meetings.
 Companies are evaluated based on several criteria during the initial screening process, including:

-- Exit Potential - What is the expected time horizon for SVP to recoup its initial investment?
-Through what means can LP's expect an exit (i.e. through acquisition, dividend recap., etc.)
+Exit Potential - What is the expected time horizon for SVP to recoup its initial investment?
+Through what means can LPs expect an exit (e.g. through acquisition, dividend recap., etc.)